Open-Agriculture/AgIsoVirtualTerminal/README.md

 ### Disclaimers

-This project is not associated with the AEF in any way.
+This project is not associated with the Agricultural Industry Electronics Foundation (AEF) in any way.
 By acquiring or using this project you agree to the [JUCE License](https://github.com/juce-framework/JUCE/blob/master/LICENSE.md) as well as any applicable licenses provided by dependencies such as AgIsoStack.

-It is claimed that compliance with ISO 11783 may involve the use of a patent concerning the controller area network (CAN) protocol referred to throughout this project and the ISO 11783/J1939 standards.

-No contributor to this project takes any position concerning the evidence, validity, and scope of said patent.

-Some elements of ISO 11783 and J1939 may be subject to patent rights other than the one identified above.
-No member of this project shall be held responsible for identifying any or all such patent rights.